aws-samples/serverless-patterns/kinesis-lambda-py-cdk/README.md

 This pattern creates a Kinesis Data Stream that is added as an event source to AWS Lambda function.

-Learn more about this pattern at Serverless Land Patterns: <url TBD>
+Learn more about this pattern at Serverless Land Patterns: <live url to be added>

 Important: This application uses various AWS services and there are costs associated with these services after the Free Tier usage.
 Please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.